The Anderson Model of Burnout Prevention (AMBP™)

 Build sustainable high performance

-It provides language for what you’re experiencing, and a structured pathway forward
+It gives you a language for what you’re experiencing, and a structured pathway forward.

 The model makes invisible patterns visible.